rbcmendoza/eosc-556b-project/README.md

 coming soon

 ## Important components
-1. The _environment.yml_ file is necessary to run the code.
+1. **Start** by building the environment in the _environment.yml_ file.
-2. _phase1.ipynb_ contains the main code.
+2. Then, open _phase1.ipynb_.
+For now, it contains all of the code.
 3. The _data_ folder contains the field data that will be used by phase1.ipynb.
+You do not need to manually open anything from this folder.